Monetize your tracking page with rewards

 no risk trial

-Simply copy and paste our javascript snippet into your tracking page.
-Then, watch the ad revenue roll in.
+Our customers typically take 2 to 8 hours to complete the integration.
+Simply copy and paste our iframe into your tracking page.
+Then watch the revenue roll in.

 Copy/paste iFrame code